 What begins with “I have a story to tell” can soon feel unwieldy in terms of structuring a narrative, creating scenes, and adding factual depth.
 This class helps you create an action plan for getting your memoir written.

 Week by week, we'll discuss the key elements: where to begin and end, identifying core conflicts, developing characters, and incorporating research.
-We’ll look at inspiring exemplars from successful memoirs.
-Participants can submit a substantive portion of a book-in-progress for feedback; in addition, our last week will produce an annotated outline to ensure forward momentum.
-Start off 2020 by getting serious about your book with this fun, immersive workshop.
+We’ll look at craft essays and inspiring exemplars from successful memoirs.
+Participants will be encouraged to share new work, in response to prompts, and submit previously drafted work for line edits; in addition, our last week will focus on producing an annotated outline to ensure forward momentum.
+Get serious about your book with this fun, immersive workshop.

 Sandra Beasley is the author of Don’t Kill the Birthday Girl: Tales from an Allergic Life, a disability memoir and cultural history of food allergy.
 She is also the author of the poetry collections Count the Waves; I Was the Jukebox, winner of the Barnard Women Poets Prize; and Theories of Falling, winner of the New Issues Poetry Prize.
 In 2018, she edited the anthology Vinegar and Char: Verse from the Southern Foodways Alliance.
 Honors for her work include a Literature Fellowship from the National Endowment for the Arts; the Munster Literature Centre’s John Montague International Poetry Fellowship; the Center for Book Arts Chapbook Prize; visiting writer fellowships at Wichita State University, Cornell College, Lenoir-Rhyne University, and the University of Mississippi; four DC Commission on the Arts and Humanities Artist Fellowships; and the Maureen Egen Exchange Award from Poets & Writers.
 Her prose has appeared in such venues as the New York Times, The Washington Post, Virginia Quarterly Review, Barrelhouse, and The Oxford American.
-She lives in Washington, D.C., and teaches as part of the University of Tampa’s low-residency MFA program.
+She lives in Washington, D.C.